Mission:

 (1) know where you stand.

 The volunteers and the board ensure they are aware of their position regarding diversity and inclusion.
-They do this by identifying what’s going well and what needs attention, and by uncovering unconscious biases within Connection Circle.
+They do this by identifying what’s going well and what needs attention, and by uncovering unconscious biases within Connection Centre.
 Volunteers and the board understand their strengths and areas for improvement.
-They ensure everyone knows what’s going well and what could be improved regarding diversity and inclusion within Connection Circle.
+They ensure everyone knows what’s going well and what could be improved regarding diversity and inclusion within Connection Centre.

 (2) integrate diversity and inclusion into your vision.

-Connection Circle articulates in its mission, vision, and objectives what diversity and inclusion mean for its volunteers and the board.
-By integrating diversity and inclusion into Connection Circle’s vision, the board clarifies the need for change and makes this explicit.
+Connection Centre articulates in its mission, vision, and objectives what diversity and inclusion mean for its volunteers and the board.
+By integrating diversity and inclusion into Connection Centre’s vision, the board clarifies the need for change and makes this explicit.

 (3) Create commitment and support.
-To work on diversity and inclusion, Connection Circle needs support and personal commitment throughout the organization.
-Everyone within Connection Circle shares ownership of the action plan.
+To work on diversity and inclusion, Connection Centre needs support and personal commitment throughout the organization.
+Everyone within Connection Centre shares ownership of the action plan.

 (4) make a plan of action.

-Connection Circle’s action plan is being developed based on the four Ps: program, audience, staff, and partners.
-This fall (2024), Connection Circle’s current position and desired situation will be formulated for each P. The four Ps are:
+Connection Centre’s action plan is being developed based on the four Ps: program, audience, staff, and partners.
+This fall (2024), Connection Centre’s current position and desired situation will be formulated for each P. The four Ps are:

 (a) program: